Sanchitp990/Programming_Languages/Web Development/frontend Developement/HTML/Chapter-00_HTML_Introduction/Chapter-00_HTML_Introduction.md

 - `<head>` : This is the opening tag of the head section of the HTML document.
 The head section contains meta-information about the HTML document, such as its title, links to external stylesheets or scripts, and metadata.

-- `<title>Document</title>` : This is a title element.
+- `<title>Chapter - 00 | HTML Introduction</title>` : This is a title element.
 It defines the title of the HTML document, which appears in the browser's title bar or tab.
-In this case, the title is set to "Document".
+In this case, the title is set to "Chapter - 00 | HTML Introduction".

 - `</head>` : This is the closing tag of the head section.
 It marks the end of the head section.